Urabewe/OllamaVision/README.md

 ### 🔑 Quick Tips
-- Ensure Ollama is running before connecting
+- If you are using Ollama.
+Ensure Ollama is running before connecting
 - Larger images may take longer to process
-- Custom presets are saved between sessions
+- Custom presets are saved between sessions (In beta, if you delete browser data you will lose presets.
+This is unintended and will be fixed in future updates.)
 - You can edit descriptions before generating images

 That's it!
 Connect → Choose Model → Select Response Type → Load Image → Analyze.
 Simple yet powerful.